urbanairship/titanium-module/documentation/index.md

 Listens for any channel updates.
 Event contains the following:
  - channelId: The channel ID of the app instance.
- - deviceToken: (iOS only) The device token.
+ - deviceToken: (deprecated, iOS only) The device token.
+ - pushToken: The push token.

 ```
     Airship.addEventListener(Airship.EVENT_CHANNEL_UPDATED, function(e) {